Bobby Gordon (American football)

-Bobby Lee Gordon (December 7, 1935 – August 16, 1990) was an American professional football defensive back who played for the Houston Oilers of the American Football League (AFL) and the Chicago Cardinals of the National Football League (NFL).
-He was selected by the Cardinals in the sixth round of the 1958 NFL draft after playing college football at the University of Tennessee.
+Bobby Lee Gordon (December 7, 1935 – August 16, 1990) was an American professional football player who was a defensive back for the Houston Oilers of the American Football League (AFL) and the Chicago Cardinals of the National Football League (NFL).
+He was selected by the Cardinals in the sixth round of the 1958 NFL draft after playing college football for the Tennessee Volunteers.

 Early life

 Bobby Lee Gordon was born on December 7, 1935, in Pulaski, Tennessee.
 He attended Giles County High School in Pulaski.

 College career

-Gordon was a member of the Tennessee Volunteers of the University of Tennessee from 1954 to 1957 and a three-year letterman from 1955 to 1957.
+Gordon was a member of the Volunteers of the University of Tennessee from 1954 to 1957 and a three-year letterman from 1955 to 1957.
 He rushed 47 times for 254 yards and two touchdowns in 1955 while also completing five of 18 passes (27.8%) for 120 yards and three touchdowns.
 He recorded 53 rushing attempts for 202 yards in 1956.
 In 1957, Gordon totaled 167 carrries for 526 yards and seven touchdowns, and 20 completions on 40 passing attempts (50.0%) for 260 yards, two touchdowns, and seven interceptions.
 His 167 carries were the most in the Southeastern Conference (SEC) that season.
 He earned Associated Press and United Press first-team All-SEC honors in 1957.
 He was named Tennessee's MVP of the 1957 Gator Bowl.